The faces of our research

-Professor Dmitri Golberg
+Distinguished Professor Dmitri Golberg

 Dmitri Golberg's research specialises in nanotubes, nanowires and nanosheets.
-He's currently a professor and Australian Laureate Fellow at our School of Chemistry, Physics and Mechanical Engineering.
+He's currently a Distinguished Professor and Australian Laureate Fellow at our School of Chemistry, Physics and Mechanical Engineering.
 Before joining QUT in March 2017 he worked as a group leader and principal investigator at the International Centre for Materials Nanoarchitectonics, of the National Institute for Materials Science (NIMS), Tsukuba, Japan.

 Dmitri has a wide background and strong command in the synthesis, electron microscopy, and physical property measurements of Boron Nitride (BN) and other inorganic nanotubes and related nanomaterials.
 In 1995 he became one of first scientists to launch full-scale research on BN nanotubes.
 Since then he's become a world-recognised expert in this and related fields and published more than 600 papers.

 Dmitri is currently listed among the top 250 most cited world materials scientists on the Web of Science , making him an eminent voice in the materials science field.
 He brings us international expertise and a depth of knowledge after more than 20 years as the Nanomaterial Laboratories Scientific Leader at NIMS, Tsukuba, Japan, and National University of Science and Technology (MISIS) in Moscow, Russia.